Department of Medicine

 Cardiology; Critical Care Medicine; Molecular and Cellular Biology; Stem Cells

 Dr. Cimato is a physician-scientist.
 He is a native of Western New York and attended the University at Buffalo for his undergraduate training.
 He was selected for early-acceptance to the University at Buffalo School of Medicine, and subsequently the Medical Scientist Training Program where he completed his PhD in Biochemistry.
+His PhD work documented some of the first evidence for regulation of protein arginine methylation in cell growth and differentiation.

 His post-graduate training was attained in Internal Medicine at the Hospital of the University of Pennsylvania.
 He completed fellowship training in Cardiovascular Medicine at Johns Hopkins Hospital, and sub-specialty training in Advanced Heart Failure and Cardiac Transplantation.